 Information for Visitors

-The Museum Wilhelmsbau is open daily from 11:00 to 18:00.
-Admission is included in the total price of entry to the Technik MUSEUM SPEYER, and the Museum Wilhelmsbau can also be visited separately.
+From Saturday, April 1, 2023, the Museum Wilhelmsbau will open daily from 12 p.m. to 6 p.m.
+Please mind that the Museum Wilhelmsbau is not barrier-free.
+Admission is included in the total price of entry to the Technik Museum Speyer, and the Museum Wilhelmsbau can also be visited separately.

 On approximately 3000m², the four floors offer among other things: